 At first, Belle City suffered from the lack of the dealership network which it had enjoyed under its contract with IHC during the 1920s and with Ford during the 1930s.
 Fortunately, however, Belle City had insisted that the slogan “Belle City Built” appear on all its threshers sold by Ford and International Harvester Company.
 Thus, farmers had become so familiar with seeing that slogan on its threshers that, both during the contract with IHC prior to 1926 and during the joint venture with Ford, farmers began to insist that their threshers be stamped “Belle City Built” if their new thresher had slipped through manufacture without that slogan stenciled on the sides.
 Consequently, by 1939, when the company had to go it alone as far as advertising, sales, and distribution, Belle City had already succeeded in becoming somewhat of a household name with farmers in the upper midwest.

+City Company was building an entire line of farm machines which the Company was offering to the farming public.
 Among the advertising possibilities for Belle City was the Wisconsin State Fair held on a 200-acre site in West Allis, Wisconsin.
 In the years just prior to the Second World War, the Wisconsin State Fair consisted largely of tents.
 There were very few permanent structures.
 However, it was a very popular event with 602,436 people paying the 25¢ admission fee in 1937, 624,411 people in 1938, and 630,954 people in 1939.
 Like many other farm machinery manufacturers in Wisconsin, Belle City occupied a site on the fair grounds each year, where they advertised their farm machinery products.
 They erected a tent on the site where they displayed racks of advertising literature and posters along with a couple of the newly manufactured, freshly painted threshers, silo fillers, cornpickers and other farm equipment products for the fair-goers to see up close.
 Einar Mortenson, a long time employee of the Belle City Company served as the Company’s Treasurer from 1930 to 1940.
 Even though he occupied a high position within the Company, he did his part at the Fair and signed up for a shift at the Belle City tent.
 This was especially needed when in 1937 the Fair expanded from eight days to a full nine days.
 When Einar made the annual trip from Racine down to the fairgrounds in West Allis in 1937-1939, he would ask his young nephew, Ed Mortenson, if he wished to go along for a day at the Fair.
 Einar never had to ask twice.
 A trip to the State Fair was always a big exciting experience for all young boys.

 Entry into the Second World War found most United States farm equipment companies thoroughly involved in wartime contracts, manufacturing items for the armed forces.
 History remembers mostly the government contracts for huge orders of large and expensive equipment–airplanes, tanks, jeeps, etc. However, the war created a huge demand for products of all kinds–even simple products.